rguarascia/thinkmac-t470/README.md

 | **Other**            | ThinkPad Ultra Dock (90w)                     | Yes³    | - |

 ¹ Bluetooth appears to be detected and allows you to scan but never detects devices.\
-² Trackpoint isn't smooth and jumps around a lot; I haven't looked into this so there could be improvement.\
+² Trackpoint is a little too fast; I haven't looked into this so there could be improvement.\
 ³ Only have tested USB3, ethernet and charging; video output untested.

 ## Known Issues